Whistling heron: Description

-Range and habitat
+Distribution and habitat

 The subspecies fostersmithi inhabits the Llanos and the Orinoco basin of Colombia and Venezuela.
 The subspecies sibilatrix inhabits eastern Bolivia, Paraguay, western and southern Brazil, Uruguay, Chile, and northeastern Argentina.
 Recent records suggest that it may be expanding its range northward and eastward in Brazil.
 It makes seasonal movements at least in northeastern Venezuela, where it does not occur from November to January, but remains all year in other areas, such as Buenos Aires Province, Argentina.

 It occurs at elevations up to 500 m (with a sight record from 2300 m) in seasonally flooded savanna, often in drier grassy situations than other herons, but also in a wide variety of open waterlogged or shallowly submerged terrain.
 Because it roosts in trees, it particularly likes regions where open areas are mixed with woodlots.
 It has no objection to human-altered habitats such as pastures and roadsides, and it often perches on fenceposts.

 Although patchily distributed, it is common in many areas, with no population considered vulnerable.
 It benefits from deforestation and some agriculture.
 As a successful heron of dry tropical country, it has been compared to two species originating in the Old World: the cattle egret and the black-headed heron.